The Official Blog of Penske Transportation Solutions

 Before taking the wheel, the FHWA encourages drivers to keep the following in mind when entering a work zone.

-Pay close attention to road workers and flaggers – give them extra room, always slow when approaching them, and be prepared to stop if necessary.
+Pay close attention to road workers and flaggers – give them extra room, always slow down when approaching them, and be prepared to stop if necessary.

-There are plenty of resources available to research your routes and check for upcoming work zones.
-Make sure you know of any road work before embarking on your route and when possible, use detours to avoid having to pass through these areas.
+Research your routes and check for upcoming work zones.
+Make sure you are aware of road work before embarking on your route and when possible, use detours to avoid having to pass through these areas.Reduce speed while traveling through work zones, paying close attention to signs and signals.

 Be aware of passenger vehicle drivers around you, who may not be aware of commercial vehicle driving challenges, including large blind spots and longer stopping distances.